 Fishing is permitted year-round in the park, from 30 minutes before official sunrise to 30 minutes after official sunset.
 The park allows fishing in most streams.
 Certain posted streams are closed to fishing, to protect threatened fishes.
 Detailed information, including a complete list of regulations and a map of fishable park waters, is available at any visitor center or ranger station.

 You must possess a valid fishing license or permit from either Tennessee or North Carolina.
 Either state license is valid throughout the park and no trout stamp is required.
 Fishing licenses and permits are not available in the park, but may be purchased in nearby towns.
-Special permits are required for fishing in Gatlinburg and Cherokee.
+Special permits are required for fishing in Cherokee.

+The big range in elevations and a variety of topographies provide homes to 240 species of birds.
 See the birding checklist for the Great Smoky Mountains.

 The park offers several different types of campsites:

 - Backcountry - backpacking sites that require hiking several miles to reach a campsite.

 - Frontcountry - RV and tent camping in a developed campground that has restrooms but no showers or water hook-ups (Smokemont, Balsam Mountain, Cataloochee and Deep Creek are on the NC side)

 - Group Campgrounds - large frontcountry campsites suitable for groups of eight people or more.